Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Galaxy Samples, Imaging systematics, and Clustering Measurements

 \subsection{Galaxy clustering measurements}

-We bin our fiducial samples into 5 and 10 equal width tomographic bins in $0<z_{\rm photo}<1$ and estimate the auto and cross angular two-point correlation functions (2PCFs) of the galaxies using the Landy-Szalay estimator \citep{Landy93}.
-The pair counts are obtained through python package Corrfunc \citep{Sinha2019,Sinha2020}.
-The observed auto angular 2PCFs $C^P_{ij}(\theta)$ between $i$-th and $j$-th redshift bin is defined as
+We bin our fiducial samples into 5 and 10 equal width tomographic bins in $0<z_{\rm photo}<1$ and estimate the auto and cross angular two-point correlation functions (2PCFs) of the galaxies using the Landy--Szalay estimator \citep{Landy93}.
+The pair counts are obtained through python package {\sc corrfunc} \citep{Sinha2019,Sinha2020}.
+The observed auto angular 2PCFs $C^P_{ij}(\theta)$ between $i$th and $j$th redshift bin are defined as

-where $i = j$ ($i \neq j$) gives auto- (cross-) correlations and $DD$/$DR$/$RR$ are respectively the weighted number of galaxy-galaxy/galaxy–random/random-random galaxy pairs within angular separation bin $\theta \pm \Delta\theta/2$.
+where $i = j$ ($i \neq j$) gives auto- (cross-) correlations and $DD$/$DR$/$RR$ are respectively the weighted number of galaxy--galaxy/galaxy–random/random-random galaxy pairs within angular separation bin $\theta \pm \Delta\theta/2$.
 The normalization terms are defined as

-where $w^{D}$ is imaging correction weight (cf. section section \ref{subsec:imaging}) for data and $w^{R} = 1$.
+where $w^{D}$ is imaging correction weight (cf. Section \ref{subsec:imaging}) for data and $w^{R} = 1$.
 We choose 15 bins of angle separation in logarithmic space between $[0.01, 2]$ deg.
-Note that we have applied the identical footprint cuts, number of exposure times restrictions, and maskbits to the random catalogs as in galaxy sample construction (cf. section~\ref{subsec:sample}).
+Note that, we have applied the identical footprint cuts, number of exposure times restrictions, and maskbits to the random catalogues as in galaxy sample construction (cf. section~\ref{subsec:sample}).

-We estimate the covariance matrix through the jackknife re-sampling method.
+We estimate the covariance matrix through the jackknife resampling method.
 The footprint of the galaxy sample is divided into $N_{\rm jkf}$=120 spatially contiguous and equal area sub-regions.
 We measure angular 2PCFs 120 times by leaving out one different sub-region at each time, and the covariance is calculated as 119 times the variance of the 120 measurements.

 Figure.~\ref{fig:2pcf} showcases the difference in measured correlation functions before and after imaging systematics mitigation.
 The correction is substantial at large scales in both auto- and cross-correlations.
-As a sanity check, we compare the correlations measured from the HEAPix-based estimator (cf. Eq.\ref{eq:healpix}) above the imaging correction scale ($\sim 0.23$ deg) and find a good agreement.
+As a sanity check, we compare the correlations measured from the {\sc healpix}-based estimator (cf. Eq.\ref{eq:healpix}) above the imaging correction scale ($\sim 0.23$ deg) and find a good agreement.
 Note that the imaging systematics can be corrected to a smaller scale as long as both the imaging maps and galaxy samples are pixelized at a higher resolution (e.g., $N_{\rm side}= 512, 1024$).
-In the rest of the paper, we use correlation functions measured from the Landy-Szalay estimator since it provides the measurements at smaller angles.
+In the rest of the paper, we use correlation functions measured from the Landy--Szalay estimator since it provides the measurements at smaller angles.